Does Risky Ibuprofen Beg Natural Pain Relief Alternatives?

 This is not a complete list of side effects and others may occur.
 Tell your doctor about any unusual or bothersome side effect.

 If you take ibuprofen for a long period of time, your doctor may want to check you on a regular basis to make sure the medication doesn’t cause harmful effects.
+The medicine is available only in 200 mg tablets or liquid gels.
+High per tablet dosage are available only by prescription.
+It is generally regarded as safe when used for short durations of 10 days or less.

-The following are the usual dosages:
+The following are the usual dosages for age 12 through adult:

 - Minor aches, mild to moderate pain, menstrual cramps, fever, the usual adult dose is 200 or 400 mg every 4 to 6 hours.